Perfectly Planned Picnics

 Do not use your picnic basket for hot or cold food.
 Do use it for all the other items that you need.

-Laundry baskets are great for transporting items.
+Hot items: Laundry baskets are great for transporting items.
 Line a laundry basket with a beach towel.
 Then wrap each casserole or Crock-Pot in another beach towel and nestle into the baskets.
-The towels provide insulation to keep things warm, protection from the items banging against each other and if something sloshes out of the dish, it won’t get all over the car.
+The towels provide insulation to keep things warm, protection from the items banging against each other and if something sloshes out of the dish, it will not get all over the car.
 Just throw the towels in the wash later.

 (1) To pack hot dishes, line a laundry basket with a beach towel.